Can you use a personal loan for business use?

 Pros

-- Quick to arrange - personal loans are often quicker to arrange than business loans and they have a simpler application process.
+- Quick to arrange - Personal loans are often quicker to arrange than business loans and they have a simpler application process.
 You won’t have to submit a detailed business plan or financial records.

-- May not need security - personal loans don’t usually require security so you won’t be risking your business assets.
+- May not need security - Personal loans don’t usually require security so you won’t be risking your business assets.

-- More likely to be accepted as a new business owner - some business loans aren’t available for new businesses and they may have minimum turnover requirements.
+- More likely to be accepted as a new business owner - Some business loans aren’t available for new businesses and they may have minimum turnover requirements.

 Cons

-- Personally liable - you will be personally liable for loan repayments.
+- Personally liable - You will be personally liable for loan repayments.

 - Won’t build up business’s credit score - using a personal loan won’t build up your business’s credit score.
 This may make it difficult if you need to apply for more business finance in the future.

-- May not be eligible - some lenders won’t let you use a personal loan for business use.
+- May not be eligible - Some lenders won’t let you use a personal loan for business use.

 How do I get a personal loan?